TopEFT/topeft/docs/quickstart_top22_006.md

    The SR profile keeps the shared defaults while swapping in the signal and data metadata bundles and disabling the control regions.

 5. Adjust any additional options directly inside the YAML file.
 Once ``--options`` is provided, command-line flags (such as ``--executor`` or ``--outname``) are ignored so that the captured configuration remains reproducible.
 Drop ``--options`` entirely if you need a one-off CLI-driven run.

-   When you need to test changes to the metadata catalogue, clone ``topeft/params/metadata.yml`` and reference the new path from the YAML profile you launch with ``--options``.
-Add ``metadata: configs/metadata_dev.yml`` (or similar) near the top of your options file so the override is captured in version control, then run ``python run_analysis.py --options <your_yaml>`` to exercise the edits.
+When testing metadata changes, clone ``topeft/params/metadata.yml``, reference it via ``metadata: …`` near the top of your options file, and commit the override alongside the preset.

 ## Next steps {#top22-quickstart-next-steps}